 - Gloucester Township Pool has been closed for the summer.

-- Community Shred Day at Public Works Fall event is still scheduled for October 17th.
+- Community Shred Day at Public Works Fall event has been cancelled and will be rescheduled for some time in April, COVID-19 permitting.

 Gloucester Township Police Department and Department of Public Works will continue operations as usual.